LaGuardia-WebDev-2024/13-1-processing-a-quiz-with-jquery-suleilac/README.md

 ### Step #1 - Add the event listener <br>

-This webpage includes a quiz about who invented jQuery.
 You're going to make this quiz interactive with JS & jQuery.
 In this first step, add an event listener to the form's 'submit' event.
 <br><br>
 _Hint:_<br>`$(_).on(_, _);`
 <br><br>